csecht/tic-tac-toe-tkinter/README.md

 When two people are competing in Player v Player mode, one can use the mouse while the other uses the keyboard.

 Modes and buttons can be selected by cycling focus through them with the Tab key.
 The direction of the cycle is reversed with Shift-Tab.
-A mode or option that has focus is activated by pressing Enter.
+A mode or option that has focus is activated by pressing Enter or the space bar.
 The 'Player 1 starts' button in the lower left becomes selectable only when an Autoplay mode is active; toggle between 'Player 1 starts' and 'Players alternate' with the space bar.

 The space bar similarly activates the Quit button once it has selection focus.